-Most experts suggest that it can take about 2 weeks to adjust to a new formula to find your “new normal.”
-This also allows enough time to see most of the benefits of Neocate on signs and symptoms of food allergies.
+Most experts suggest that it can take about two weeks to adjust to a new formula to find your “new normal.”
+This adjustment allows enough time to see most of the benefits of Neocate on signs and symptoms of food allergies.

 Keep in mind that at times, newborn’s stools may be soft and slightly runny, making it difficult to tell if they have diarrhea.
-A significant increase in frequency or an extremely liquid bowel movement are signs to look for.
-Diarrhea can cause dehydration, so if you are concerned your baby might have diarrhea, call the doctor at the first sign of it.
+Look for a significant increase in frequency or an extremely liquid bowel movement.
+Diarrhea can cause dehydration, so call the doctor at the first sign of it.

 DOES NEOCATE CAUSE CONSTIPATION?

 Many parents get concerned when they don’t see a bowel movement in a day or two after starting Neocate.
-That’s not unusual for infants on hypoallergenic amino acid-based formulas.
+However, that’s not unusual for infants on hypoallergenic amino acid-based formulas.

-With most hypoallergenic amino acid-based formulas, like Neocate Infant, babies poop less often due to the ways these special formulas are digested and absorbed.
+With most hypoallergenic amino acid-based formulas, like Neocate Infant, babies poop less often due to the way they absorb formulas.
 The protein in such formulas is broken down and simple to absorb, and they don’t contain fiber.

-Regardless if your baby is breastfed or formula-fed, hard or dry stools that are difficult to pass may indicate constipation.
+Hard or dry stools that are difficult to pass may indicate constipation.
 Some parents tell us that their little one seems to be straining, trying to have a bowel movement.
-That can happen sometimes with formula, but it could also be unrelated to the formula.

-If your little one looks uncomfortable it’s best to check with her healthcare team.
+If your little one looks uncomfortable, it’s best to check with her healthcare team.
 Sometimes the solution is as simple as providing additional fluids.
-Other times, the doctor will look at other ways to make it easier for your baby to pass bowel movements.
+Other times, the doctor will look at different ways to make it easier for your baby to pass bowel movements.

 HOW MANY DIAPERS SHOULD I BE CHANGING A DAY?

 The answer to this question is related to the question above about constipation.
 First, you’re still going to have to change diapers that are wet with no bowel movement.
-Many, if not most, parents say that when their little one switches to Neocate Infant, they may change fewer dirty diapers, and most diapers they change are just wet from urine.
+Some parents say, they may change fewer dirty diapers, and most diapers they change are just wet from urine.

 If your little one hasn’t started solids yet, you might notice him start to have more dirty diapers when you start to add solid foods into his diet.

 Rob McCandlish is a registered dietitian nutritionist (RDN) who joined the Nutricia team in 2010.
-Rob has years of experience at Nutricia following food allergy research, working with Neocate products, talking with Neocate families and learning about the science behind Neocate and food allergies.
-Rob has two nephews who both used Neocate for their cow milk allergies!
+Rob has years of experience at Nutricia following food allergy research, working with Neocate products, talking with Neocate families, and learning about the science behind Neocate and food allergies.
+He has two nephews who both used Neocate for their cow milk allergies!